 Sub-brands are a popular way for large manufacturers to appeal to different groups of people.
 For example, Huawei uses the Honor sub-brand to target those with a lower budget than that required to buy the premium devices sold by Huawei itself.
-Iqoo’s parent company, Vivo, is owned by BBK Electronics, the same as Oppo and OnePlus.
+Iqoo’s parent company, Vivo, is owned by BBK Electronics, which also owns Oppo and OnePlus.
 Despite this, Iqoo’s future as a BBK family member is uncertain.
-Soon after its founding by Oppo executives, new brand Realme became a stand-alone company, much like OnePlus.
+Soon after its founding by Oppo executives, new brand Realme became a standalone company, much like OnePlus.

 For now, though, Vivo seems to want to keep Iqoo under its watchful eye.
 The company republished Iqoo’s announcement post on its own Weibo page, ensuring everyone knows Iqoo’s origins.
 What is Vivo’s plan for Iqoo?
-It’s not saying, but as this is its first sub-brand, it’s possible the company will want to make something very different.
 Vivo makes phones at low to high-midrange prices, with around $600 to $700 being its most expensive, and at the lowest, its phones cost around $150.
-It’s speculated Vivo will use Iqoo to launch premium smartphones and devices at higher prices.
+It appears Vivo will use the new brand to launch premium smartphones and devices at higher prices.

 Vivo is best known internationally for its exciting concept devices, from the Vivo Apex shown at MWC 2018, to the more recent 2019 version of the Apex with its full-screen fingerprint sensor and unusual body design.
-It will be shown in more detail during Mobile World Congress 2019.
-It does not sell its phones in the U.K. or the U.S., which may also be another plan for Iqoo.
+It does not sell its phones in the U.K. or the U.S., although that may also be another plan for Iqoo.

 - MWC 2019: Here’s what to expect, from 5G to foldable phones